Squirrel Hill: Origins

 By the 1860s, the area along Fifth Avenue near Woodland Road had several mansions, including Willow Cottage.
 The cottage was built by the industrialist and civic leader Thomas M. Howe, a bank president and member of the U.S. House of Representatives from 1851 to 1855.
-Though neglected for many years and almost torn down, Willow Cottage has recently undergone a $2.2 million restoration and renovation into a Chatham University gatehouse and guesthouse.
+Though neglected for many years and almost torn down, Willow Cottage underwent a $2.2 million restoration and renovation into a Chatham University gatehouse and guesthouse.

 Civil War

 On December 24, 1860, protests broke out in the streets of Squirrel Hill after news arrived that the U.S. Secretary of War, John B. Floyd had ordered 124 cannons to be shipped from Allegheny Arsenal to two forts under construction in Louisiana and Texas.
 The inhabitants of Pittsburgh predicted that these weapons would be used against them if the South seceded, and this did indeed happen at Fort Sumter.

 Incorporation into Pittsburgh

 Murray Avenue in Squirrel Hill, looking north near Darlington Road, circa 1937.
 The electric trolley lines are clearly visible running down the center of the street.

 Prior to 1868, the Squirrel Hill area was part of Peebles Township.
 This changed in 1868, when the area was annexed to the city of Pittsburgh.

 Following the Civil War, several of Pittsburgh's richest families built multiple houses in the Woodland Road area between Fifth and Wilkins Avenues.
 In 1869, a women's college, the predecessor to Chatham University, was established nearby.
 Today, Chatham University owns several of these large houses.

 In 1869, the clubhouse of the Pittsburgh Golf Club was built at the new Schenley Park Golf Course (The present building by Alden and Harlow was constructed in 1900.)
 In 1876, the Homewood Cemetery was established on 176 acre of land in Squirrel Hill.

 Over the course of the 19th century, the focus of Squirrel Hill shifted from its riverfront at the Monongahela River to the area closest to Oakland and Shadyside.
 Ebdy's orchard was located near Shady Avenue and Murdoch's farm, known for its flowers, fruit trees, and vegetable trees was located on the hill above Oakland.
 By the late 1800s, the building of trolley lines caused a migration of wealthy executives outwards toward country estates and workers inward toward trolley lines.
 Farms were sold, and divided for new housing developments.